GoogleBeEvil/MHS35-lcd-64bit-rpi/README.md

 or

-`sudo bash installlite.sh` is for OS have not installed xorg，usually raspberry pi OS lite
+`sudo bash install-lite.sh` is for OS have not installed xorg，usually raspberry pi OS lite

 # Troubleshooting
 ## White screen on boot (raspberry pi boots)